firebase/firebase-tools/docs/projects-list.md

 # projects:list

-List all firebase projects you have access to
+List all Firebase projects you have access to

 ## Usage
 ```